Application Runners

 Define key parameters for the new application runner:

 Field Required Definition ID Yes A unique identifier for this runner—typically the base URL of a specific service.
-Name Yes A user-friendly name of the Application Runner that will be displayed on UI.
-Description No Free-text notes about the runner’s capabilities. -
+Display name Yes A user-friendly name of the Application Runner that will be displayed on UI.
+Description No Free-text notes about the runner’s capabilities.
+Completion endpoint Yes The base URL or a unique identifier of the runner's service hosting (e.g. https://my-runner.example.com/v1/execute).
+DIAL Core will POST orchestration payloads to this endpoint for any Application bound to this runner. -

 Once all required fields are filled, click Create.
 The dialog closes and the new runner configuration screen is opened.
 A new runner will appear immediately in the listing once created.
 It may take some time for the changes to take effect after saving.